 As digital hacking and identity theft become prevalent, it's important to build habits that will protect your online accounts, safeguard your devices, and, most importantly, guard your identity.
-Follow the steps below to improve your overall cybersecurity.
+Follow the steps below to improve your overall cybersecurity and visit Play it Safe Davidson for more information.

 Use Memorable, Long “Passphrases”